 This Healthy Veggie Loaded Turkey Chili stands out from the rest because it is packed with fresh and healthy ingredients.
 All the flavors, colors and textures will have your tastebuds jumping for joy.

-I rarely put all my ingredients in individual dishes (like the pic above) because who wants to clean more dirty dishes?
+So Many Healthy Ingredients: I rarely put all my ingredients in individual dishes (like the pic below) because who wants to clean more dirty dishes?
 Not me!
 However, I had to make an exception because this chili is made of so many colorful and healthy ingredients.
 I just had to snap a quick pic!

 The Story Behind the Chili